State executive order: Basis in state constitutions

 Powers of executive order can be either constitutional, statutory, implied, or ‘general authority only' (Wyoming).
 In most state constitutions, there is no specific provision for the power of governors to issue executive orders.
 However, in many of those constitutions, there is a provision stating that the “executive power shall be vested in the governor” (New York) or “the supreme executive power of this State, shall be vested in a...Governor...”
 (Nevada), or similar.
 These sections supplement and give way for executive and state law that grants the powers of issuance of executive orders to governors.

 Powers

 State executive orders are usually enacted less frequently than bills passed by state legislatures.
 They are especially used in the midst of a public health emergency or disaster.
 During a state of emergency (which usually can only be declared through executive order), the powers of the governor may be expanded beyond their normal reach.
-This allows for the release and reallocating of various state funds and resources to assist local governments and communities in dealing with crises, as well as modification of laws to aid in such.
+This allows for the release and reallocation of various state funds and resources to assist local governments and communities in dealing with crises, as well as modification of laws to aid in such.

 Additionally, in many states, orders can be used for a large range of executive actions, including but not limited to: